 If you have financial aid documents or scholarship checks to hand in, please utilize our drop boxes located near the U-Bill payment center (outside of 0210 Beardshear Hall near the elevators).
 If you have a scholarship check that needs to be endorsed, please fill out the endorsement forms that are located near the drop box (see below photos).

-CARES Act and CRRSA Act Emergency Grant Assistance
+CARES, CRRSA, and ARP Act Emergency Grant

 Support to Students